Daniel-bee/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ```
 # daemons (&)
 ```
 Programs that are detached from the terminal and running in the background are called daemons or processes, need to be managed.
-The general minimum set of instructions is: start, restart and stop.
-The most popular way of doing so on Unix system is to use the init scripts.
+The general minimum set of instructions is: start, restart and stop.The most popular way of doing so on Unix system is to use the init scripts.
 ```
 # Zombie Process
 ```
 When a process finishes execution, it will have an exit status to report to its parent process.
 Because of this last little bit of information, the process will remain in the operating system’s process table as a zombie process, indicating that it is not to be scheduled for further execution, but that it cannot be completely removed (and its process ID cannot be reused) until it has been determined that the exit status is no longer needed.
 ```